oskarhs/AutoHist.jl/docs/src/examples.md

 ```@example LogNormal; continued = true
 h2 = fit(AutomaticHistogram, x; rule=:br, support=(0.0, Inf))
 ```
-In this case, specifying the support makes little difference since the sample size is quite large, and the standard lognormal distribution assigns sufficient mass near ``0``.
+In this case, specifying the support makes little difference since the sample size is quite large, and the standard lognormal distribution assigns sufficient mass near ``0``, as evidenced by the near-identical bin edges and bin probabilities.

 The standard LogNormal is quite challenging to estimate well using a regular histogram procedure due to its heavy tails.
 These two factors make irregular methods an appealing alternative in this case.
 Here, we use the penalized log-likelihood approach from [Rozenholc et al. (2010)](https://doi.org/10.1016/j.csda.2010.04.021) with penalty `:penr` and a data-based grid to construct the histogram.
 ```@example LogNormal; continued = true